-A Certificate of Achievement is awarded for satisfactory performance in required technical training.
-The Engine Specialist career path is designed to prepare students to enter the automotive service repair industry .
-The goal of this certificate is provide the student with theory and manipulative skills training in Electrical/Performance Systems and Emission Technician areas.
-In addition the courses required by the Bureau of Automotive Repair to meet the educational requirement to be eligible to take the test to become a Smog Check Inspector.
+The Emissions/Performance Technician career path is designed to prepare students to enter the automotive service repair industry at the second year apprenticeship level or higher.
+The goal of this Certificate is to provide the student with both theory and manipulative skills training in Electrical/Performance Systems and Emission Technician areas included in the Automotive Technician Training Standards (ATTS).
+In addition the courses are required by the Bureau of Automotive Repair to meet the educational requirement to be eligible to take the test to become an Advanced Emission Specialist Smog Technician.
+While completing the certificate program, students are required to work 1000 hours in the service repair industry, as well as provide their own basic tool set.